 If the static regeneration relies on local files in your repository, the files need to be bundled with the handler functions.
 This can be done by modifying your file based configuration.

-Add an entry to the
+functions option, add an entry to the

-See the Functions Configuration Docs for more information.
+Review the Functions Configuration Docs for more information.

 netlify.toml file to include the following (assuming local content is located in the